project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 As an extension of the default, ``run_component_pipeline`` provides useful tools to help manage the outcome.
-In this case we’ve specificially defined the Intent order we wanted to run.
+In this case we’ve specifically defined the Intent order we wanted to run.

 .. code:: ipython3